dcsil/rails-tutorial/sections/16_messages_views_p2.md

 # Submitting a message

 At this point you shoudl be able to submit a message!
-You can even add text styling and upload attachments (thanks ActionText!).
+You can even add text styling and upload attachments (thanks ActiveText!).
 The images won't load properly though unless you add a gem first, so let's do that!

 Add `gem 'image_processing', '~> 1.2'` to your Gemfile and run `bundle install`.